spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/01-model-profile.md

 <InfoBox>

-You can select the *Bring Your Own OS (BYOOS)* if you build your enterprise Edge artifacts.
+You can select **Bring Your Own OS (BYOOS)** if you build your enterprise Edge artifacts.
 Specify the registry that hosts your provider images as the system URI.
-You can also provide additional cloud-init configurations in the OS pack's YAML file to set up Edge host users, install other OS packages, install certificates, and more.
+You can also provide additional cloud-init configurations in the OS pack YAML file to set up Edge host users, install other OS packages, install certificates, and more.
 Refer to the [Cloud-Init Stages](/clusters/edge/edge-configuration/cloud-init) resource to learn more about the cloud-init stages.

 </InfoBox>